How should I prepare for the LSAT?

 What is the LSAT?

-The Law School Admission Test (LSAT) is the standardized test required for admission to law school.
-It is created and administered by the Law School Admission Council (LSAC).
+The Law School Admission Test (LSAT) is the standardized test required for admission to law school.* It is created and administered by the Law School Admission Council (LSAC).
 The LSAT is a test of ability rather than knowledge so it is impossible to memorize the information required to perform well on the exam.
 Practice is essential for success.
+Starting September 2019, the LSAT will be administered digitally on tablets at every test location.
+Here is more info on the digital format.
 The LSAT consists of the following types of questions:

 - Reading Comprehension (one 35-minute multiple-choice section)